 Shared-Control systems: The Shared-Control System is the final category of robotic surgery devices.
 In this system, the human does the bulk of the work, but the robot assists when needed.
 In many cases, the robotic system monitors the surgeon, providing stability and support during the procedure.
 Before getting started, the surgeons program the robots to recognize safe, close, boundary and forbidden territories within the human body.
 Safe regions are the main focus of the surgery.
 Through forced feedback in the surgical tools, the system will limit their use within the appropriate area.
 As with supervisor-controlled systems, there is some setup required by the surgeon prior to the procedure to define the regions of the surgical field.

-Robotic Radiosurgery Systems: Robots are also used in delivering radiation for the treatment of tumors.
+- Robotic Radiosurgery Systems: Robots are also used in delivering radiation for the treatment of tumors.
 These systems use robotics to control highly focused beams of ionizing radiation to precise locations within the body.
 Medical imaging first locates the tumor and a map of the area to be treated is created.
 A series of commands are then entered by the physician into the system to instruct it how to deliver the treatment.
 The patient is then registered with the system for proper positioning of the body and the treatment is begun.
 The robotics will then follow the commands to precisely deliver a series of doses to the tumor.
 This reduces the risk of damage to surrounding tissues.

-Applications of Robotic Surgeries
+What are various Applications of Robotic Surgeries?

 Robotic surgery is particularly useful in certain situations or surgeries.
 For example, in laparoscopic surgeries, or surgeries in which a laparoscope is used, the arms of the robot are extremely helpful.
 The most common procedures are:

 - Nephrectomy for transplantation and bile duct surgery